 Are home warranties worth it?

-To determine how much you can save with a home warranty is worth it or not, first estimate the cost of repairing or replacing your appliances and systems, then compare that to the annual cost of a home warranty plan plus the service fee for each claim).
+To determine how much you can save with a home warranty, estimate the cost of repairing or replacing your appliances and systems and compare that with the annual cost of a home warranty plan (plus the service fee for each claim).
 Here are some steps to follow:

 - Make a list of your appliances and systems.
-Include how old they are, if they’re still under manufacturers warranty or not, and their current condition.
+Include how old they are, if they’re still under the manufacturer's warranty and their current condition.
 (If an item is more than 2 years old, it’s probably no longer under a standard warranty.)

-- Determine which appliances and systems you have that are "at risk" of a breakdown or would hurt your wallet to replace.
-Generally, these will be appliances or systems that are not under a manufacturer's warranty and are:
+- Determine which appliances and systems are at risk of a breakdown and would hurt your wallet to replace.
+Generally, these are appliances or systems not under a manufacturer's warranty and are:

-- Expensive to replace (for example, the price tag to replace an HVAC system is $5,000)
+- Expensive to replace (e.g., the price to replace an HVAC system is usually at least $5,000)

-- Necessary to live comfortably (like your water heater)
+- Necessary to live comfortably (like a water heater)

-- Estimate the cost of repair or replacement of all your “at risk” items using our chart below.
+- Estimate the cost of repair or replacement of all your at-risk items using the chart below.

 |Refrigerator||$200-$400||More than $1,000||13 years|